louise652/grocery-scraper/README.md

 ## Running code

+Prerequiste: Ensure you are running the code on a machine with Java 1.8 or higher installed.

 ### Running outside an IDE
 The easiest way to execute the code is to download and save the [GroceryScraper.jar](https://github.com/louise652/grocery-scraper/blob/main/LaunchGroceryScraper.jar) file.
 Open a command prompt window and navigate to the directory where the file is saved.
 Type the command
 ```git